lanicholas/CS-486-Final-Project/README.md

 grid.material.transparent = true;
 scene.add( grid );
 ```
 Then, I created the model of the robot using the primitives I listed above and by grouping the primitives together to create a modeling heirarchy.
 The entire model is contained in the body group.
 The body group has five group added to it and they are the neck, left shoulder, right shoulder, left leg, and right leg groups.
 Both of the shoulder groups contain an elbow group, and each of the elbow groups contain a wrist group.
 Both of the leg groups contain a knee group, and each of the knee groups conatin an ankle group.
 After I created the model, I added additional GUI controls, which allow the viewer to adjust the y rotation of the neck and the x and z rotation of the left and right shoulders, elbows, wrists, hips, knees, and ankles.
 With these controls, the viewer can put the robot into any position they like.
-Next, I added a hemisphere and directional light to the scene in order to create shadows.
+Next, I added a hemisphere and directional light to the scene and shadowMap properties to the renderer in order to create shadows.
 To do this, I used the following piece of code from source 2.

 ```
 hemiLight = new THREE.HemisphereLight( 0xffffff, 0xffffff, 0.6 );